Looking for a place to spend Easter? We’d love for you to celebrate with us Easter weekend!

 Visiting Christ Wesleyan Church for the first time can feel like a really big step.
 We want you to feel comfortable during your visit with us.
 If you’re hesitant, know there are many new families visiting each week, and our Guest Services team is happy to help you in any way.

 - About the services

 - We have three main services on Easter weekend: one service on Saturday at 6:00pm, and two services on Sunday morning at 9:00 & 10:45.
+An additional main service will be offered at 9:00am on Sunday in The Outlet with a more intimate setting.
 Each service lasts about 90 minutes.

 - We have a Hispanic service at 9:15am every Sunday in The Davis Chapel with Pastor Immer Ramirez.
 Tenemos un servicio hispano a las 9:15am todos los domingos en la Capilla Davis con el Pastor Immer Ramírez.